RaagaMadappa/jhu-agai-email-prioritization/README.md

 jupyter notebook
 ```

-> You will need to supply your own LLM API key in the LLM Setup section.
+> You will need to supply your own LLM API key in the LLM Setup section and provide your own data file which would be a csv file with emails.